uber/baseweb/rfcs/modal-component.md

   If specified, will be passed to the dialog element
 * `role: 'dialog'|'alertdialog'|string` - Optional, Defaults to 'dialog'
   Which accessibility role this modal should have
-* `mountNode: HTMLElement` - Optional, Defaults to document.body
+* `mountNode: HTMLElement | React.Ref` - Optional, Defaults to document.body
   Where to mount the modal
 * `overrides: {Root, Backdrop, Dialog, DialogInner, Close}` - Optional Overrides for presentational components.
 See "Presentational Components Props API" below.